2sahil3/2sahil3/README.md

 - 👋 Hi, I’m @2sahil3(Sahil Jain)
-- 👀 Experienced in Machine learning and android development
+- 👀 Experienced in python programming, java, linux and sql.
 - 🌱 I’m a beginner in React, Node js, Python programming for finance.
 - 💞️ I’m looking to collaborate on creating stock market utility softwares.
 - 📫 How to reach me Email: sahilmjain03@gmail.com, linkedin : https://www.linkedin.com/in/sahil-jain-a18509247